 Cahaba River Society offers guided float trips on the Cahaba River.
 We can supply canoes, paddles, life jackets, and a naturalist with the expertise to allow you a unique, up-close experience with the Cahaba River.

-We request a donation for each person over the age of 12 for the use of our boats and equipment and to cover staff time.
+We request a donation for each person over the age of 12 for the use of our boats and equipment and to cover the costs of staff time.

 Requested Donation Levels: